 Event Mini Calendar Shortcode

 Using the shortcode is as easy as adding the following piece of text within a page or post:

-We can supply a list of several category or tag slugs (we just need to separate them with commas) and we can also use IDs by prefixing them with the # symbol:
+We can supply a list of several categories or tag slugs (we just need to separate them with commas), and we can also use IDs by prefixing them with the # symbol:

 [tribe_mini_calendar categories="party, black-tie" tag="#512"]

 Note how we used categories (plural), there.
 Singular and plural forms are interchangeable – and the same goes for tags.
 Last but not least, we can use the count attribute to control how many events are listed below the mini calendar: